-CCR[10, 18] is a CLR-based common language runtime that supports asynchronous messages for threads.
-We have discussed its syntax and capabilities in previous papers [3, 7-9].
+CCR[10, 18] has been a very reliable tool used in our group for several years and it has given good performance.
+We have discussed its syntax and capabilities in previous papers[3, 7-9].
 It offers high performance ports with queues to support messaging between threads and much of its sophistication is not needed in this application.
-We have used CCR to implement classic MPI like communication patterns including pipeline, shift, rendezvous shift, and rendezvous exchange and it has given good performance [19].
-It has been a very reliable tool used in our group for several years.
 As shown in Figs. 2 and 3, there is a non trivial amount of overhead in implementing a simple parallel loop that is needed 22 times in our clustering application.
 This does produce relatively ugly code and in fact the MPI version of this is much simpler as it just requires barrier and reduction calls.